je-nnyt/tp/docs/UserGuide.md

 - `itinerary` or `itin` for short
 - Special case for changing to the root directory `..`

 Note that the target keyword may be omitted.
-The program will then use the default target according to the current directory.
+The program will then use the default target according to the current directory and the command action.
+For example, if the current directory is `~/<trip name>/Itinerary`, then default target will be `itinerary` or `activity` adjusted based on the command action.

 An argument consist of a double hyphen (`--`) immediately followed by a keyword and a value: `--<keyword> <value>`.
 For example: `--name my trip` will have the keyword `name` and the value `my trip`.